-Note 2. - Runway incursions may take place in all visibility or weather conditions.
-The provision of no-entry bars at taxiway/runway intersections and their use at night and in all visibility conditions can form part of effective runway incursion prevention measures.
+Note. - Runway incursions may take place in all visibility or weather conditions.
+The use of no-entry bars-can form part of effective runway incursion prevention measures.

 14.5.3.29 RUNWAY STATUS LIGHTS

 - (a) Where provided, RELs shall be offset 0.6 m from the taxiway centre line on the opposite side to the taxiway centre line lights and begin 0.6 m before the runway-holding position extending to the edge of the runway.
 An additional single light shall be placed on the runway 0.6 m from the runway centre line and aligned with the last two taxiway RELs. - Note.
 Where two or more runway-holding positions are provided, the runway-holding position referred is that closest to the runway. - (b) RELs shall consist of at least five light units and shall be spaced at a minimum of 3.8 m and a maximum of 15.2 m longitudinally, depending upon the taxiway length involved, except for a single light installed near the runway centre line. - (c) Where provided, THLs shall be offset 1.8 m on each side of the runway centre line lights and extend, in pairs, starting at a point 115 m from the beginning of the runway and, thereafter, every 30 m for at least 450 m. - Note.
 Additional THLs may be similarly provided at the starting point of the take-off roll.